-Any student that will be provided access to SNS&M laboratories is required to go through training, whether Onity key access is being requested or not.
-The Student Access and Safety Training is conducted by the Campus Environmental Safety Coordinator or Laboratory Technician.
+Any student that will be provided access to SNS&M laboratories is required to go through Student Lab Access and Safety Training, whether Onity key access is being requested or not.
+The Student Lab Access and Safety Training is conducted by the Campus Environmental Safety Coordinator.
 The training typically takes 30 minutes to complete and content may vary.
 For instance, a student working solely in a computer lab will receive different training than a student conducting research in a chemistry lab.
 The information below provides detailed information on the process for requesting and obtaining student access to the labs in the SNS&M and includes links to the appropriate forms.

 Process for Requesting and Obtaining Student Access to Labs

 Outlined on the following page is the process that will be adhered to for faculty members wishing to request that student(s) be granted access to labs.
 This is being implemented for both consistency and to ensure that the sponsoring faculty member(s) are invested in and assume responsibility for the student(s) working independently under his/her direction.
 Please keep in mind that requesting access does not guarantee access.
 Only students that are conducting research or creative activities under the direction of a faculty member will be considered for swipe key access.
 Student clubs or the leadership of student clubs will not be given access.